justmisosoup/working-with-me/README.md

 ### Personality Test Results

 - **Myers-Briggs Type Indicator (MBTI)**—[The Giver, ENFJ-T](https://www.xpersonalitytest.com/enfj/enfj-t) though the TL;DR is…
-    - **Extroverted** ENFJs tend to be *ambiverts,* meaning we do not get energy from socialising like other extroverts do.
+    - **Extroverted** ENFJs tend to be *ambiverts,* meaning we do not get energy from socialising as other extroverts do.
 We need time to recharge.
-However, when we have high energy or are interested in something we love to be involved and can be highly social.
+However, when we have high energy or are interested in something we love, we tend to be highly social.
     - **Intuitive**
     - **Feeling**
     - **Judging** Judgement stems from the idea of anticipation and planning.
-We are less go with the flow, like our Perceiving counterparts.
+We are less likely to go with the flow, like our Perceiving counterparts.
-    - **Turbulent** The Turbulent aspect of ENFJs speaks to a perfectionist quality (which, can sometimes be unfortunate).
-We are always looking for ways to improve and fear making mistakes.
+    - **Turbulent** The Turbulent aspect of ENFJs speaks to a perfectionist quality (which can sometimes be unfortunate).
+We are always looking for ways to improve, but we fear making mistakes.
 - **Enneagram**—[Type 1 Wing 2, The Advocate](https://www.enneagraminstitute.com/type-1/)
 - **Four Tendencies**—[Questioner](https://www.shortform.com/blog/questioner-tendency/)